 Ultimately, the court just needs proof that any disposable income is going towards unsecured debts (such as credit card or medical bills).
 In Chapter 13 bankruptcy, “disposable income” is defined as any income remaining after paying secured debts (such as child support, mortgage or car payments) and living expenses.

 COVID-19 and Bankruptcy

 According to the Coronavirus Aid, Relief and Economic Security (CARES) Act, any COVID-related benefits will not affect your bankruptcy filings.
 This includes any stimulus payments received from March 2020 to March 2021 and applies to both Chapter 7 and Chapter 13 bankruptcy.
-To find get help with your case, set up a consultation with a chapter 13 bankruptcy lawyer, like the attorneys at Kamper & Estrada, PLLC as soon as possible.
+To find get help with your case, set up a consultation with a chapter 13 bankruptcy lawyer as soon as possible.